 From its inaugural flight in 1976, the Concorde stood out for its excellence.
-The service by Lenôtre a classic choice.
+The service reflected the ambitions of the supersonic, with champagne and fresh Périgord truffle pastries by Lenôtre a classic choice.
 The dining experience reached new heights.
 First, Raymond Loewy designed the supersonic's interior and the pristine, sleek tableware for the supersonic aircraft.
 Then, in 1994, French designer Andrée Putman was asked to modernize the supersonic's furnishings and tableware.
 The result was a white porcelain service with a thin blue border, and an elegant design for every item from the appetizer dish to the coffee set.